 Clinical tests for Achilles tendon rupture

 The patient lies prone and the knees are flexed to 90 degrees.

 The examiner passively dorsiflexes both passive dorsiflexions of both feet.
 The affected feet goes farther in dorsiflexion than unaffected feet.

 Pat lies prone and calf is squeezed in the extended leg.
 In a normal person, plantar flexion of the foot occurs with squeezing of the calf.
 In the case of Achilles tendon rupture, the extended leg may demonstrate no passive plantar flexion of the on squeezing of the calf.

 O’Brien Needle Test

 A needle is inserted about 10 cm proximal insertion of the Achilles tendon at calcaneum.
-When foot is passively dorsiflexed, the hub of the needle will tilt towards head when Achilles tendon is intact but not in case of ruptured tendon.
+When the foot is passively dorsiflexed, the hub of the needle will tilt towards head when Achilles tendon is intact but not in case of the ruptured tendon.

 - Achilles tendinosis

 - Calf strain